 The treatment of metabolic syndrome involves:

-Gastric bypass or other weight loss surgery may be helpful to treat metabolic syndrome.
+Gastric bypass or other weight loss surgery may be helpful to treat metabolic syndrome if obesity is severe.
 Talk to your doctor to learn if this is an option for you.

 To reduce your chances of metabolic syndrome, take these steps:

 American Heart Association

 National Institute of Diabetes and Digestive and Kidney Diseases